Where can you make the most money teaching abroad?

 With all of this in mind, here are some of the highest paid teaching jobs abroad in 2017-2018!

-A snapshot of the highest paid teaching jobs— by continent
+A snapshot of the highest paid teaching jobs—by region

 We break it down for you in this handy TL;DR summary of what's to come: